IHE/RAD.IMR/input/pagecontent/volume-1.md

 **Results Distribution (RD)**: A Report Creator that supports the HL7 Text Report Option can use Result Distribution to send the text report to other consumers.

-**Basic Image Reivew (BIR)**: A Report Reader can be grouped with an Image Display in BIR to provide the required image display functionality.
+**Basic Image Review (BIR)**: A Report Reader can be grouped with an Image Display in BIR to provide the required image display functionality.